dawnfield-institute/dawn-models/research/GAIA/docs/architecture/modules/symbolic_crystallizer.md

-# Symbolic Crystallizer
+# Symbolic Crystallizer - PAC Integration

 ---

 ## 🧠 Purpose

-The **Symbolic Crystallizer** is responsible for converting collapse events into recursive, structured representations of meaning—**symbols**.
+The **PAC Symbolic Crystallizer** is responsible for converting conservation violation events into recursive, structured representations governed by MED (Maximum Entropy Depth) limits.

-Where other systems *define* symbols a priori, GAIA allows symbols to **emerge** through entropy-regulated bifractal branching.
+Where other systems *define* symbols a priori, PAC-GAIA allows symbols to **emerge** through conservation-regulated bifractal branching with information-theoretic depth bounds.

 ---